How to Increase the User Retention in your Payment app?

 Tactics to Improve User Retention on your Payment App

+Once you have started your app, the very question that comes to mind is- how to increase retention?
 Mentioned below are some mobile app retention strategies that will help you significantly improve engagement and app user retention for payment apps.
-It can help businesses lower the churn rate and see the desired results and ROI that they expect from their fintech application development investment.
+It can help businesses lower the churn rate and see the desired results and ROI that they expect from their fintech application development investment while improving mobile app engagement strategy for payment app.

 The key is to consider the best mobile app onboarding practices, especially making the process as simple and intuitive as possible.
 The harder it gets to continue using an app, the more likely it is for users to abandon it.